Cookies are files saved on your phone, tablet or computer when you visit a website.

 This information is processed in a way that does not identify any users.
 We do not make, and do not allow Google to make, any attempt to find out the identities of those visiting our website.
 Please visit Google’s overview of privacy and safeguarding data to know more about their policies.

 You can change your cookie preferences at any time by clicking on the ‘C’ icon at the lower-left corner of this site.
-You can then adjust the available slider to ‘On’ or ‘Off’, then click ‘Save and close’.
+You can then adjust the available slider to ‘On’ or ‘Off’, then click ‘X’ at the top-right corner of this site or ‘C’ icon, to close.
+Alternatively clicking ‘Accept Recommended Settings’ turns the slider to ‘On’ and ‘Reject All’ turns the slider to ‘Off’.
 You may need to refresh your page for your settings to take effect.

 Alternatively, most web browsers allow some control of most cookies through the browser settings.
 Please review your browser settings for further information.